 Back in our visit.
 We stood at the foot of the dedicated statue of King Joseph I. This statue was raised during the king’s lifetime and was, a priori, inaugurated with pomp and circumstance.
 It’s a little surprising when you study the sculpture, which is not very flattering.

 The famous statue

 The king sits on a horse that looks more like a pony with a bow tied to its tail.
 He wears a cape and a feathered helmet, holds in his hand not a sword but a kind of magic wand, and worst of all, he turns his back on his city.

 The Lisbon’s inhabitants of the time never forgave him for his cowardice.
-Following the earthquake, he left Lisbon to settle in his surroundings, and he was so traumatized by the earthquake that he demanded his court to live in a camp where they stayed until his death.
+Following the earthquake, he left Lisbon to settle in his surroundings because he was traumatized by the quake.
+He then asked his court to live in a camp where they stayed until his death.

 Before leaving the square, we admire the banks of the Tagus and the multicolored stone sculptures.

 The gate that connects the Praça do Comércio to the city.